PITTSBURGH (AP) -The Pittsburgh Penguins signed forward Pascal Dupuis to a three-year contract Tuesday.

-The Penguins earlier this week traded their rights to forwards Ryan Malone and Gary Roberts, and have received a third-round draft pick from the Tampa Bay Lightning, who signed both players before the free agent deadline.
+The Penguins earlier this week traded their rights to forwards Ryan Malone and Gary Roberts, and have received a third-round draft pick from the Tampa Bay Lightning, which signed both players before the free agent deadline.

-In addition to Malkin, the Penguins were said to be negotiating a contract with starting goalie Marc-Andre Fleury and were still hoping to sign hard-hitting defenseman Brooks Orpik, though he was eligible for free agency.
+In addition to Malkin, the Penguins were said to be negotiating a contract with starting goalie Marc-Andre Fleury and were still hoping to retain hard-hitting defenseman Brooks Orpik, though he was eligible for free agency.